bisq-network/bisq/docs/build.md

     ./bisq-desktop

-If on Windows use the `bisq-desktop.bat` script instead.
+If on Windows run `gradlew.bat build` instead.

 ## See also